 Additionally, physical therapy assistant programs for these schools have been approved by the Commission on Accreditation in physical therapy education.

 1. St. Catherine University in Minneapolis, MN

-In 2015, U.S. News & World Report ranked St. Catherine University 13th among regional schools in the Midwest.
+In 2020, U.S. News & World Report tied St. Catherine University in 228 among best national universities.
 A private Catholic school, St. Catherine's has campuses in St. Paul and Minneapolis.
 At its Minneapolis campus, the university offers an Associate of Applied Science in Physical Therapy Assisting.
-This unique program allows students to learn alongside doctoral students of the university's physical therapy program.
+This unique program allows students to learn alongside doctoral students in the university's physical therapy program.

 2. University of Indianapolis in Indianapolis, IN

-The University of Indianapolis ranked 26th among regional Midwestern colleges in 2015, according to U.S. News & World Report.
+The University of Indianapolis tied 228 among best national universities in 2020, according to U.S. News & World Report.
 The school's physical therapist assistant program has a selective admissions process and awards an Associate in Science.
-Accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), the program takes two years to complete and offers its technical courses in the evenings and general education courses during the day.
+The program takes two years to complete and offers its technical courses in the evenings and general education courses during the day.